Top 6 Internal Linking Best Practices for SEO in 2024

 The SEO value of links is directly related to their underlying rel attribute.

-In the case of link building, having an equal distribution of dofollow, nofollow, and/or sponsored links is crucial for a natural backlink profile.
+For conventional link building, having an equal distribution of dofollow, nofollow, and/or sponsored links is important to maintain a natural backlink profile.

-LinkStorm’s Issues tab shows the internal linking problems in a website, particularly nofollow links, redirects, or broken internal links.
+LinkStorm’s Issues tab shows the internal linking problems in a website, including nofollow links.

 You can then use the information to address the issues from your CMS provider.
 This can help you maximize the link value transferred between multiple internal links.